Sondra Locke: Memoir and final projects

 The day after the book's release, Eastwood on Eastwood, a feature-length overview of her ex's career directed by Richard Schickel, premiered on TNT.
 John Hartl of The Seattle Times emphasized that "clips from the Locke/Eastwood movies have been edited so carefully that she doesn't appear to have been in any of them.
 It's like making a documentary about Humphrey Bogart and failing to mention Lauren Bacall."
 Locke would once again be notably deleted from a montage commemorating Eastwood at the 2002 Maui Film Festival.

 After 13 years away from acting, Locke re-emerged in 1999 to appear opposite Dennis Hopper in The Prophet's Game and Wings Hauser in Clean and Narrow, the latter shot in Texas.
 Both films went straight to video.
 About that time, she planned to direct "a two-guys-on-the-run film" called The Hard Easy, which did not eventuate.
+Caritas Films, the production company that Locke had formed with husband Gordon Anderson—whom she wed in 1967 and never legally split from—shut down in 2004 after failing to get any projects off the ground.

 In 2014, Locke served as an executive producer on the Eli Roth film Knock Knock, starring Keanu Reeves.
-She came out of retirement once more in 2016, shooting Alan Rudolph's indie Ray Meets Helen with Keith Carradine.
+She came out of retirement once more in 2016, producing and starring in Alan Rudolph's indie Ray Meets Helen with Keith Carradine.
 The film had only a brief run in three theaters in May 2018, less than six months before Locke died.
 Despite increasing infirmities, she traveled to Ann Arbor, Michigan, a few days after her 74th birthday to attend the Cinetopia Film Festival, where Ray Meets Helen was received poorly.
 Writer-director Alex O Eaton wanted Locke to play an eccentric Appalachian grandmother in Mountain Rest (2018), but she did not take the role, which ultimately went to the decade-younger Frances Conroy.